Our company gets calls every week from people and companies

 is going to be extensive.
 Everyone has so many questions,

 but no one is really talking.

-seems easy.
-After all, everyone has seen a
+After all, everyone has seen a 3D printer or

-3D printer or CNC router tables, so where is
+CNC router tables, so where is the real mystery?

 The idea of moving concrete with a computer controller isn’t hard at all.
 Anyone with a CNC router table can rig up a funnel and some sprinkler pipe to simulate most of the videos we’re beginning to see.
 And 90% quickly discover that the real mystery is in controlling and finishing the mud.
 Most of the people we speak to are fascinated by the idea, but nearly everyone hates the layer by layer look of the finished product.
 Even still, the idea of plastering the finished product is a viable solution, but the preference would be the ability to finish as you go and eliminate even more expense in an unnecessary step.